andreas-zimmerer/research-paper-graph/doc/vision/vision.md

 # Vision
 The Research Paper Analyser examines to what extent research work is related to each other, i.e. whether and how often it refers to each other.
-For example, if paper C is based on paper B and paper B is based on paper A, then papers A, B and C are connected.
+For example, if paper C is based on papers A and B and paper B is based on paper A, then papers A, B and C are connected.

 ![../img/img_01.png](../img/img_01.png)